The eyes play a major role in almost every facial expression used to communicate.

 Addressing causes of excessive expression

-Facial expressions are essential in human communication and empathy, however there are certain factors which may make you more likely to frown or squint- making you more likely to develop early expression lines such as Crow’s Feet.
+Facial expressions are essential in human communication and empathy; however, there are certain factors which may make you more likely to frown or squint, leading to early expression lines such as Crow’s Feet at the outer corner of the eyes.

 Maintain a healthy diet rich in antioxidants and drink plenty of water

-It’s important to remember that while no diet can completely eliminate the effects of ageing, however a balanced, nutritious diet may improve overall skin health, promote repair of skin cells and may delay the onset of early fine lines and wrinkles.
+It’s important to remember that while no diet can completely eliminate the effects of ageing, a balanced, nutritious diet may improve overall skin health, promote repair of skin cells, and may delay the onset of early fine lines and wrinkles, especially in delicate skin.

 Foods that are rich in antioxidants are ideal for fighting the age-related effects of unhealthy skin.
 When your body is fed a diet of nutrient-rich fuel, it naturally has the tools it needs to keep your skin in optimum condition by mopping up harmful chemicals known as free radicals which can reduce essential skin proteins such as collagen and elastin.